readthedocs/readthedocs.org/docs/docs.rst

 -------

-* Do not break the content across multiple lines at 80 characters, but rather broken them on semantic meaning (e.g. periods or commas).
+* Do not break the content across multiple lines at 80 characters, but rather break them on semantic meaning (e.g. periods or commas).
+  Read more about this `here <http://rhodesmill.org/brandon/2012/one-sentence-per-line/>`_.
 * If you are cross-referencing to a different page within our website, use the ``doc`` directive and not a hyperlink.